dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

     cmp ..., expect2 / dec ...
     je ..., ...
     ```

+    (The `/` in code above means _or_.)
     In one case, I was confused when I cannot find the instruction that changes register flag before `test`, until I run ZydisInfo and learn that `dec` also modifies the register flags.
-The following python code finds the possible input:
+We can brute-force using the following python code:
     ```py
     [x for x in range(0xff) if x % devis1 == expect1 and x % devis2 == expect2]
     ```